Jay Bhanushali & Mahhi Vij Welcome Baby Girl; Share Adorable Picture Of Their Little Princess

 Twinkle twinkle little star we made a wish and here you are.thank you for choosing us as your parents.we feel complete.We are blessed with baby girl 👧 ❤️💋🙏thank u god for everything this one is special thank you.We feel blessed.My best friend is here.Meri zindagi Badal di 🙏🙏🙏🙏

-Nivedita Basu, Aamir Ali, Arjit Taneja, Neha Saxena, Aashka Goradia, Ridhi Dogra, Kapil Sharma, Shabbir Ahluwalia and others congratualted the couple.
+Nivedita Basu, Aamir Ali, Arjit Taneja, Neha Saxena, Aashka Goradia, Ridhi Dogra, Kapil Sharma, Shabbir Ahluwalia and others congratulated the couple.

 Earlier, when Jay was asked about embracing fatherhood, he had told IANS, "It is a fascinating feeling to be a parent all over again and it is even more thrilling because this is our first kid together."
 He had said that he wants to help Mahhi in every possible way.
 He even added that he is learning lullabies.